Jarre-ing experiences

 Oxygene wasn’t the first Jarre album I heard, but it makes more sense to start here.

-Part II commences with a repeating sequencer line that builds into a crescendo of urgency, before yielding to a dramatic melody, punctuated by echoed sine wobbles from a VCS3.
-I was delighted to hear this as it’s another tune I remember from TV transmitter breakdown interludes.
+Part II commences with a repeating, urgent sequencer line that builds to a crescendo before yielding to a dramatic melody, punctuated by echoed sine wobbles from a VCS3.
+(I was delighted to hear this track as it’s another tune I remember from TV transmitter breakdown interludes.)
 After the first melody, the track shifts into another theme, which thunders away emphatically with a bit of noodly soloing, until the track fades away into a slow up-and-down sweep of white noise through a Small Stone phaser, perhaps the most iconic effect on Jarre’s first two albums.
-Part III is a more sedate, almost oriental-sounding piece, which ends with a field recording of birdsong.
-This brings side 1 to a serene conclusion.

-Oxygene part IV I already knew from Synthesizer Greatest.
-I learned a lot later that in composing the Jarre just slowed down Hot Butter’s Popcorn, to contrive futuristic synth majesty.
-Oxygene V starts with what a slow refrain reminiscent of church music.
-The chords are slightly ponderous, and are eventually replaced with the same theme sped up, with a bit of moog brassy soloing that sounds reminiscent of Ravel’s Bolero.
-This slow then fast structure is suspiciously reminiscent of Kometenmelodie I and II from Kraftwerk’s Autobahn album which came out a couple of years earlier.
-Concidence?
+Oxygene V starts with what a slow hymnish refrain.
+The chords are slightly ponderous, but before they get stale they get replaced with the same notes sped up, with a bit of moog brassy soloing in a mode reminiscent of Ravel’s Bolero.
+(This slow then fast structure is suspiciously reminiscent of Kometenmelodie I and II from Kraftwerk’s Autobahn album which came out a couple of years earlier.
+Concidence?!?)

 Waxing lyrical